khralenok/cryptocheck/README.md

 - 🔎 Check the current price of any cryptocurrency in various fiat currencies (e.g. USD, EUR, JPY).
 - 📈 Display a list of cryptocurrencies ranked by highest market capitalization.
-- 🌐 Uses live data from a CoinCap API .
+- 🌐 Uses live data from a CoinDesk API .

 ## Installation